 Bad data quality is a pervasive ailment for every corporation.
 Although dealing with any bad data is unfortunate, those companies that improve their data quality give themselves a competitive edge.

-Do you have any ITSM data quality horror stories to share?
+Do you have any ITSM data quality or ITSM tool horror stories to share with other ITSM leaders?
 If so, please let me know in the comments.